 “We can’t change things if we do not acknowledge it and understand it first.
 Netflix is the perfect platform for this show, there aren’t many networks who would be brave enough to keep it this real.”

 Need something new to watch on Netflix?
 Click here

-The new season will feature original stars, Walters and Kano and Shone Rumulus (Out) as Dris and Ashley Thomas (Black Mirror) as Jermaine.
+The new season will feature original stars, Walters as Dushane and Kano as Sully, in addition to Shone Rumulus (Out) as Dris and Ashley Thomas (Black Mirror) as Jermaine.

 It will also see the addition of rising UK rappers Simbi “Little Simz” Ajikawo and David “Dave” Omoregie.

 Little Simz in Top Boy

 Rising star Micheal Ward also joins the cast as Jamie, alongside fellow newcomers Lisa Dwan (Trust), Jasmine Jobson, Kadeem Ramsay (Sex Education, Blue Story), Saffron Hocking (London Kills, White Gold), Kola Bokinni (Black Mirror) and Hope Ikpoku.

 According to Netflix, “The new episodes pick up as Dushane (Ashley Walters) returns from exile to his home in London to reclaim his throne in the highly lucrative drug market.